-This month, we are amplifying the voices of the LGBTQIA+ community and allies, talking about their career journey and what Pride Month means to them.
+This month, we are amplifying the voices of the LGBTQIA+ community and allies, talking about their career journey and what pride month means to them.
+I

 Prior to this role, I worked at Cisco as a support/infrastructure engineer on a Rancher based container orchestration platform for internal engineers.
 It’s been an incredible journey to where I am today from where I was 3 years ago, managing in the local restaurant industry.
 Throughout my life, my biggest motivators have always been seeking new knowledge and tinkering with things to see what happens.
 I wish I could say that I had some awesome or unique passions, but the biggest things I’m passionate about are just having fun, pushing boundaries, saying hello to strangers, and seeing what happens next!